alexboia/WP-Trip-Summary/README.md

 - `application/gpx+xml`;
 - `text/xml`.

-GPX documents are assumed to comply with the [GPX 1.1 schema](https://www.topografix.com/gpx/1/1/) and are parsed as follows:
+GPX documents are expected to comply with the [GPX 1.1 schema](https://www.topografix.com/gpx/1/1/) and are parsed as follows:

 - Only document name, description and keywords metadata elements are read;
 - The following information is read for a point (`<wpt>` or `<trkpt>`), besides latitude and longitude: